nekasrofd/contact-keeper/README.md

 ## Purpose

-I wanted to understand the MERN stack better and decided to build this application to better understand how everything works together.
+I wanted to build an application that would help me understand the MERN stack.
+I also wanted to create an application with authentication, form validation, and relational mapping between data.

 ## Technologies

 React for the front-end<br />
 Express and Node.js for the back-end<br />
-MongoDB for the database<br />
+MongoDB for the database (hosted on MongoDB atlas) <br />
 bcrypt to hash passwords<br />

 ## Installing the app